 Janines research focuses on the influence of estrogen on memory, affective processing and the reward system.
 In her most recent project she tested the dose-response relationship of estrogen on hippocampal memory process and the mesolimbic dopaminergic pathway.
 Janine joined my group as a PhD student, stayed as a postdoc during which time she managed to complete in parallel a training as cognitive behavioral therapist and is now in the transition to work solely on her own grant on category learning in autism.

 Dr. Gina Joue (postdoc)

 Better spatial navigation in men seems one of the few sex differences that have been identified over the last decades.
 Therefore, Gina investigates how organizational sex differences and activational effects of estrogen affect spatial memory, navigation and grid cell activity.
 This study is a collaboration with Christian Döller.

 Another, not yet widely recognized sex difference is the higher vulnerability of women for drug addiction which is based on animal data at least partly due to biological sex differences.
 Gina studies the underlying differences in the responsiveness of the dopaminergic system using a reinforcement learning paradigm.

 MSc.
-Alina Dinu (PhD student)
+Alina Dinu (postdoc)